Cookies make websites work better

 - Yellowmap: Detailed information on the cookies used can be found on the following website or on request directly from the provider.

 - Google reCAPTCHA: This website uses the “reCAPTCHA” service by Google Inc. (“Google”) so that it can differentiate between cases when the forms provided on this website are completed by a natural person or misused by automated machine processing.
 This involves sending the IP address and possibly other data required by Google for reCAPTCHA to Google.
-The data privacy regulations set out by Google, which may differ from our own, apply here.
-You can find them here: https://www.google.com/intl/en/policies/privacy.
+Deviating data privacy provisions set out by Google apply here.
 By using the website, you consent to these data privacy regulations by implication.
 Please do not use the website if you object to these data privacy regulations.

 We would like to inform you that we use tracking pixels to collect certain information, which we use to evaluate the results of our campaigns and the ways in which users interact with our content.
 Tracking pixels are invisible graphics that are activated as soon as a user visits our website.
 They can be recognised by browsers and end devices.
 No personal data is stored.
 We can use these technologies to analyse visits to our website and user behaviour so that targeted ads can be displayed on social media networks, for example.
 You can block these technologies by installing free plugins in your browser.